G30TR1X/UTS_PTI/README.md

    4.5 Fire Empire (Happiness must be 100%):

-         - Buying Potion (It will make your stats to the max except Intelligence and Strength, -100 coins)
+         - Buying Potion (It will make your stats to the max except Experience, -100 coins)
-         - Magic Orb (Intelligence must be 100%, -100 Coins)
+         - Magic Orb (Experience must be 100%, -100 Coins)
-         - Consult to Wiseman (You will get a hint of how to defeat the demon king)
-               - 100% Hunger, 100% Energy, 70% or more Intelligence, 80% Experience, 100% Happiness, magic orb.
+         - Consult to Wiseman (You will get a hint of how to defeat the demon king) 100% Hunger, 100% Energy, 80% or more Experience, 100% Happiness, magic orb.

 6. If one of your stat become 0, you will die.
 But if you die before the battle, you can revive using 200 coins.
 If you died during the battle with the Demon King, you will be punish and restart again from the beginning with all stats -20%.